AbanoubPhelopos/Examination-System/README.md

 # Examination System

-The Examination System is a versatile application designed to manage exams and questions for various subjects.
-This system supports both **Final Exams** and **Practical Exams**, with functionalities tailored to meet distinct requirements for each type.
+The Examination System is a console application designed to manage exams and questions for various subjects.
+It supports both Final Exams and Practical Exams, with functionalities tailored to meet distinct requirements for each type.

 ## Features